XCTEQ/iOS-Dev-Ansible/README.md

            $ $ ansible-galaxy install Shashikant86.iOS-Dev

-Now that, we have to create our own playbook for this role by setting values in the `config.yml` files.
-We can use `defaults/main.tml` file [here](https://github.com/Shashikant86/iOS-Dev-Ansible/blob/master/defaults/main.yml) then we can create a playbook to use this file as configuration.
+Now that, we have to create our own playbook for this role by setting variables,  We can use `defaults/main.tml` file [here](https://github.com/Shashikant86/iOS-Dev-Ansible/blob/master/defaults/main.yml).
 The example playbook looks like this

 Example Playbook
 ----------------

-Assuming that we have `config.yml` file at the same location as `playbook.yml` file.
 We can created `playbook.yml` like this

 ```
 ---
-- hosts: all
+- hosts: localhost
   connection: local
   remote_user: root

-  vars_files:
+  vars:
+    configure_xcode: no
+    configure_custom_swift: yes
+    configure_macos_defaults: no
+    configure_ruby_rvm: yes
+    homebrew_upgrade_all_packages: no
+    use_mac_store: no

+    xcode_src: Xcode_8.2.1.xip

+    ruby_version: 2.4.0
+    rubygems_packages_to_install:
+      - bundler
+      - xcpretty

+    swift_version_custom: 3.0.1

+    homebrew_installed_packages:
+      - autoconf
+      - bash-completion
+      - git
+      - carthage
+      - gpg
+      - boost
+      - cmake
+      - ssh-copy-id
+      - openssl
+      - wget
+      - curl
+      - argon/mas/mas
+      - kylef/formulae/swiftenv

+    homebrew_taps:
+      - homebrew/core
+      - caskroom/cask
+      - homebrew/binary
+      - homebrew/dupes
-    - config.yml
+      - homebrew/versions

-  pre_tasks:
-    - include_vars: "{{ item }}"
-      with_fileglob:
+    homebrew_cask_apps:
-        - ../config.yml
+      - java

   roles:
     - Shashikant86.iOS-Dev

 ```

 Please refer playbook/config inside the `tests` directory as an example.

-You don't need to create `config.yml` file if you can use all the variable inside the `playbook.yml`.
-This might cause playbook file became too lenthy.
+You can create `config.yml` an call this from playbook file if you want to keep variables out of playbook file

 Setting up Continuous Intrgration with Travis